 - Burping or Reflux

 - Snoring, due to the extra production of mucus when you are pregnant

 Overall, you can expect to have surges in mood throughout most of your pregnancy, and it’s also common to become concerned about your health.
 A lot of women just have general, vague feelings of worry, like something is different but they just can’t place it.
 That, more than anything, is usually what tips you off to the fact that there may be a little bun growing in your oven.

 If you even suspect that you may be pregnant, you should always start with a pregnancy test as soon as possible.
 If that reads positive, talk to your general practitioner or family doctor immediately and get in touch with an obstetrician or midwife to go in for a check-up.

 “I had heartburn (which I never have), and noticed it hurt my boobs when I slept on my stomach.
-I thought it was all in my head because we had been trying for 2.5 years so obviously it was just wishful thinking.
+I thought these very early pregnancy symptoms were all in my head because we had been trying for 2.5 years so obviously it was just wishful thinking.
 Then next day at work I must have peed fifteen times.
 At that point, I just knew.
 I even sat at my desk and made up a cute little sign with my due date to put with the test I was going to take when I got home.
 Drove home, took the test, sure enough!
 I was 3 weeks 5 days at that point.”

 I Felt Really PMS’y

 “I was queasy, it felt kinda like light carsickness.
 My period wasn’t due for a couple of days, and I wasn’t trying to get pregnant.
 I was actually avoiding it.
 So I didn’t suspect a thing, because the sore boobs and “pms” feelings all felt identical to when my period is about to start.
 I didn’t even think to test until I realized I was two days late, and I hadn’t been late in 6 months.
 I was nearly 5 weeks when I found out.”

 Pregnosis is another good early pregnancy test for Very Early Pregnancy Symptoms